fadden/CiderPress2/cp2/Manual-cp2.md

    - 80 * 16 - 80-track 5.25" floppy (320KB) - not bootable
    - 50 * 16 - 50-track, 16 sector embedded volume (200KB)
    - 50 * 32 - 50-track, 32 sector embedded volume (400KB) - not bootable
- - "prodos" - ProDOS / SOS volume.
-Volumes may be very small (5 blocks), and are limited to 65535 blocks (31.9MB).
-Partitions are typically created as an even number of megabytes, so an "oversized" 65536-block image is also allowed.
+ - "hfs" - Macintosh Hierarchical Filesystem volume.
+Volumes may be fairly small or unreasonably large.
+Here they must be at least 128KB but no more than 4GB.
  - "pascal" - Apple Pascal volume.
 Recommended sizes are 140KB or 800KB,
    but anything from 6 blocks to 32MB is allowed.
 Disks are limited to 77 files, regardless of size.
- - "hfs" - Macintosh Hierarchical Filesystem volume.
-Volumes may be fairly small or unreasonably large.
-Here they must be at least 128KB but no more than 4GB.
- - ["cpm"] - TBD
+ - "prodos" - ProDOS / SOS volume.
+Volumes may be very small (5 blocks), and are limited to 65535 blocks (31.9MB).
+Partitions are typically created as an even number of megabytes, so an "oversized" 65536-block image is also allowed.

 ### Import and Export ###